sguox002/leetcode/leetcode-all.md

 you can flip 0 to 1 at most once. find the longest window of all 1. sliding window: record previous previous 0 position and update the length.
-simpler: using two pointer, count 0, if >1, then shrink left. (instead record the 0 position) ->>
+simpler: using two pointer, count 0, if >1, then shrink left. (instead record the 0 position) max window.
+->>
 <<-1004	Max Consecutive Ones III    		60.1%	Medium
 change 0 to 1 for at most k time.
 equivalent: find the longest window containing at most k 0s. (use cnt0)
 ***
+max window.
+->>

+<<-1493	Longest Subarray of 1's After Deleting One Element    		58.6%	Medium
+sliding window with at most one 0 inside. record previous 0 position. max window.
+->>

+<<-1208	Get Equal Substrings Within Budget    		42.9%	Medium
+two equal length string s and t, we want to change s to t by same locations at the cost of |s[i]-t[i]|. given a maxcost, and find the longest substring <=maxcost. sliding window. max window.
+->>

+<<-1695.
+Maximum Erasure value.
+given an array of positive numbers, erase a subarray containing unique elements. return the max sum of the erased subarray. using hashmap or hashset. (using hashset, when you add an element which is present in hashset, keep popping left elements until the element is not present).
+****
+max window.
 ->>

 <<-992	Subarrays with K Different Integers    		49.9%	Hard